hku-mars/IKFoM/README.md

 	share_data.R = R; // R is the measurement noise covariance share_data.z = z; // z is the obtained measurement

-	measurement h;
+	measurement h_;
-	h.position = s.pos;
+	h_.position = s.pos;
-	return h;
+	return h_;
 }
 ```
-This function would be called during ekf update, and the output function and its derivatives, the measurement and the measurement noise would be obtained from this one union function
+This function would be called during ekf state update, and the output function and its derivatives, the measurement and the measurement noise would be obtained from this one union function

 6. Instantiate an **esekf** object **kf** and initialize it with initial or default state and covariance.

 (1) initial state and covariance: